pangeo-data/education-material/pedagogy/git/README.md

 ## Top 40 things to know about the pangeo approach to source control

+If you are interested in how pangeo *works* as a technical framework: `git` is integral to the system and so you'll need to know a fair amount about it.
+If you are interested in using a pangeo system for research -- and never mind the underlying motors and gears -- then you will be fine with a working familiarity with `git`.
+We provide the following FAQ-style overview to help you calibrate your `git` picture.

 ***Why do I care about `git`?***

 `git` is a Linux command (by definition since it was written by Linus *himself* in 2005) that does source control.